Neufund/ico-transparency-monitor/README.md

   and then merged to the ICO-Monitor which can be accessed through our running node.

   ### Config.js
   Config.js holds the configuration data for ICOs currently available.
-Every ICO should has a set of parameters in order for the ICO monitor to processes the data correctly.
+Every ICO should have a set of parameters in order for the ICO monitor to processes the data correctly.

-  A general form of an ICO configration can be presented as:
+  A general form of an ICO configuration can be presented as:
+  @Moe this is old format of the config

 ```
     '#ADDRES-OF-CONTRACT': {